- Our Foundation

-Richard Shubert Shineman (“Dick”) was born in Albany, New York on May 21, 1924, the second son of Edward W. Shineman and Bertelle Shubert.
-Dick attended Canajoharie High School and Deerfield Academy.
-Memorable boyhood summers were spent at Camp Chenango on Otsego Lake.
-Following family tradition, Dick attended Cornell University for a bachelor's degree.
+Richard Shubert Shineman (“Dick”) was born in Albany, New York on May 21, 1924.
+The second son of Edward W. Shineman and Bertelle Shubert, Dick attended Canajoharie High School and Deerfield Academy.
+Memorable boyhood summers were spent at Camp Chenango on Otsego Lake and, following family tradition, Dick attended Cornell University for a bachelor's degree.
 At Cornell, he was active in Lambda Chi Alpha fraternity and played clarinet with the Marching Band.

 Upon his retirement in 1988, Dick provided a legacy of four Freshman Chemistry Scholarships to be awarded to outstanding incoming students each year.
-Retirement years allowed Dick to pursue his interest in coin collecting and stamp collecting; his award-winning stamp exhibit of the 109 chemical elements known at the time was acknowledged in Naples, Florida, 2004, where the Shinemans spent their winters.
+Retirement also allowed Dick to pursue his interest in coin and stamp collecting; his award-winning stamp exhibit of the 109 chemical elements known at the time was acknowledged in Naples, Florida in 2004 where the Shinemans spent their winters.

 Barbara Palmer Shineman

 Born in Albion, N.Y., in 1928, Dr. Barbara Shineman is an honored alumna of SUNY Oswego, having graduated as a non-traditional student with an undergraduate degree in childhood education in 1965 and a master's degree in reading education in 1971.

 She is a professor emerita, having served in Oswego's School of Education from 1969 to 1989.
 Her teaching career at SUNY Oswego began in the Campus School.
 She later directed both the Sheldon Institute for Gifted and Talented Students and the Potential Teacher Program and coordinated Swetman Learning Center advisement while continuing her work as a professor of elementary education.